awsdocs/aws-lambda-developer-guide/doc_source/services-rds-tutorial.md

-# Tutorial: Configuring a Lambda Function to Access Amazon RDS in an Amazon VPC<a name="services-rds-tutorial"></a>
+# Tutorial: Configuring a Lambda function to access Amazon RDS in an Amazon VPC<a name="services-rds-tutorial"></a>

 In this tutorial, you do the following:
 + Launch an Amazon RDS MySQL database engine instance in your default Amazon VPC\.
 In the MySQL instance, you create a database \(ExampleDB\) with a sample table \(Employee\) in it\.
 For more information about Amazon RDS, see [Amazon RDS](https://aws.amazon.com/rds)\.
 + Create a Lambda function to access the ExampleDB database, create a table \(Employee\), add a few records, and retrieve the records from the table\.
 + Invoke the Lambda function and verify the query results\.
 This is how you verify that your Lambda function was able to access the RDS MySQL instance in the VPC\.

-For details on using Lambda with Amazon VPC, see [Configuring a Lambda Function to Access Resources in a VPC](configuration-vpc.md)\.
+For details on using Lambda with Amazon VPC, see [Configuring a Lambda function to access resources in a VPC](configuration-vpc.md)\.

 ## Prerequisites<a name="vpc-rds-prereqs"></a>

 This tutorial assumes that you have some knowledge of basic Lambda operations and the Lambda console\.
-If you haven't already, follow the instructions in [Getting Started with AWS Lambda](getting-started.md) to create your first Lambda function\.
+If you haven't already, follow the instructions in [Getting started with AWS Lambda](getting-started.md) to create your first Lambda function\.

 To follow the procedures in this guide, you will need a command line terminal or shell to run commands\.
 Commands are shown in listings preceded by a prompt symbol \($\) and the name of the current directory, when appropriate: